pjtunstall/holocron/README.md

 Messaging:

-- Build a messaging syste on top of it.
+- Build a messaging system on top of it.